cisco-en-programmability/dnacentersdk/docs/api/quickstart.rst

 an environment variables in your development or production environment.
 By default, dnacentersdk will look for the following environment variables to create new connection objects:

+    * ``DEBUG`` - Tells the SDK whether to log request and response information.
+Useful for debugging and seeing what is going on under the hood.
+Defaults to False.

     * ``VERSION`` - DNA Center API version to use.
 Defaults to '1.3.0'.

     * ``DNA_CENTER_ENCODED_AUTH`` - It takes priority.
 It is the `username:password` encoded in base 64.